bluecats/bluecats-docs-edge/getting-started-connect.md

 Username: `root`

-RPassword is blank (unset) by default.
+Password is blank (unset) by default.
 After logging in without supplying a password the Web UI will prompt to configure one.

 ![Log in to Edge Web Configuration](https://s3.amazonaws.com/bluecats-downloads/documentation/bluecats-edge-features/Login.png "Log in")